UK House prices: latest house price trends from the Land Registry

 The chart below shows annual house price inflation by region in England and Wales and house price inflation since the start of the COVID Pandemic.
 All regions of London are underperforming the house price trends elsewhere across the UK.

-House prices have risen the least in Outer London up just 10.2% and 16.0% in the South East since the EU Brexit Referendum, the areas where the Remain vote was stronger than in the rest of the country.
+House prices have risen the least in Outer London up just 8.5% and 14.0% in the South East since the EU Brexit Referendum, the areas where the Remain vote was stronger than in the rest of the country.

-The changes in average house prices since the EU Brexit Referendum broadly reflect the regional voting patterns with higher house price inflation in those regions with a strong leave vote and lower house price inflation with a stronger Remain vote.
+The changes in average house prices since the EU Brexit Referendum broadly reflects the regional voting patterns with higher house price inflation in those regions with a strong leave vote and lower house price inflation with a stronger Remain vote.

 How much is my house worth?